gbellak/gbpython/README.md

 ___________________________
-1: Add any new files as part of the commit or use git add -p to interactively select hunks to stage
+Step 1: Add any new files as part of the commit, or use git add -p to interactively select hunks to stage:
-        git add file1 file2 …
+#        git add file1 file2 …

-2: Commit to local
+Step 2: Commit to local
-        git commit -m "Commit message goes here"
+#        git commit -m "Commit message goes here"

-3: Push your commit/changes to the host (github)
+Step 3: Push your commit/changes to the host (github)
-        git push
+#        git push